All-University Award for Outstanding Contributions to Postbaccalaureate, Graduate, and Professional Education

-This newly created award recognizes the co-curricular contributions that faculty make that impact medical education and medical students.
+This award recognizes the co-curricular contributions that faculty make that impact medical education and medical students.
 This award honors faculty who consistently serve as effective mentors and advisors to medical students during their four years of medical school.
 It was named after beloved faculty member, John Song, after his death in 2019.

 The Distinguished Teaching Awards recognize superior teaching by Twin Cities Medical School faculty.